sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 the characteristics of the data generating mechanism (i.e., the “population”).
 Even so, the intent is that statistical hypotheses bear a clear relationship to the substantive research hypotheses that you care about!
-For instance, in my ESP study my research hypothesit is that some people are able to see through walls or whatever.
+For instance, in my ESP study my research hypothesis is that some people are able to see through walls or whatever.
 What I want to do is to “map” this onto a statement about how the data were generated.
 So let us think about what that statement would be.
 The quantity that I am